zivlakmilos/magicbook/README.md

 }
 ```

-Globs are an important concept to learn, as your files array dictates whether or not files in subfolders are transferred to the build folder.
-This, combined with the fact that the build process will **remove leading numbers, dashes and underscores from folders and filenames**, can help you create just the folder structure you want for your website.
+If you are not using the `permalink` setting, your glob structure will determine the output path in the build folder.
+If your glob uses wildcards, the folders will be preserved in the build folder.
+Also note that the build process will **remove leading numbers, dashes and underscores from folders and filenames**.

 As an example, consider the following folder structure.